 Limited Liability Companies (LLCs) have specific benefits, including protecting its members’ exposure to liability, such as lawsuits and debts, and provides for “pass through” taxation with the flexibility of a sole-proprietorship or partnership in terms of management and operations.
 While LLCs protect business owners from extensive taxation, there are still potential tax liabilities for which owners may be accountable — including income tax, self-employment tax and estimated tax.
 Limited liability companies in many states also are subject to franchise tax.

 Of the most common small business designations, only LLCs and corporations provide the legal and financial framework necessary for separating your personal assets from your business finances.
 Ultimately, how you choose to structure your business will dramatically affect your ability to secure financing and plan for future growth.
 While each of the above legal structures have their individual pros and cons, you will need to determine which best will suit your needs when it comes to obtaining necessary credit for that growth.
 It is best if you look at your status as if you were the lender and someone is coming to you for credit for the services you offer.

 Lenders will consider your legal structure as a major factor in determining approval amounts, and some legal structure designations may actually hamper your efforts.
-Because LLCs, by definition, limit the liability of the members, D&B® ranks these companies as a higher risk legal structure, which can dramatically impair your ability to get the higher dollar approvals simply because the risk for default is borne squarely on the shoulders of the lender or creditor.
-You can lessen the “risk” to the lender by proving that you have established satisfactory payment performance with other creditors beforehand, and that process starts with the very first credit lines you establish in your company name.
+Because LLCs, by definition, limit the liability of the members, D&B classifies these companies as being in a higher risk legal structure, which can dramatically impair your ability to get the higher dollar approvals simply because the risk for default is borne squarely on the shoulders of the lender or creditor.
+You can instill more confidence for the lender by proving that you have established satisfactory payment performance with other creditors beforehand, and that process starts with the very first credit lines you establish in your company name.